gI0baI/fast-flags/README.md

 ```

 ### Advanced Graphics Quality
-Adds more quality bars from 10 to 21 bars
+Adds more quality bars from 10 to 21 bars.

 ```json
 "FFlagFixGraphicsQuality": true
 ```

 ### Set FPS Cap
-Allows you to set your max FPS limit in the Roblox settings by 30, 60, 144, and 240;
+Allows you to set your max FPS limit in the Roblox settings by 30, 60, 144, and 240.

 > [!IMPORTANT]
 > Requires the target fps [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#set-fps-cap) to be set to 0 (Default).